rhalkyard/bbc-multirom/pld/README.md

 # PLD files for MultiROM

-This directory contains the WinCUPL project for the 16V8 GAL used to provide selection and addressing logic.
+This directory contains CUPL and GALasm source for the 16V8 GAL used to provide selection and addressing logic.

 ## Building

-WinCUPL is available free from Microchip at https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources.
-However, the graphical frontend is broken on modern version of Windows (I run it in an XP VM and even then it's only barely usable).

-The included [build.bat](build.bat) script invokes the CUPL compiler from the command line to build and test the logic without having to mess around with the WinCUPL GUI.
-It assumes that WinCUPL is installed to the default `C:\WINCUPL` directory, if you have installed it somewhere else, you'll need to change `WINCUPL_DIR` on the first line of the script.

-WinCUPL is Windows-only, sorry.
+### Building with WinCUPL

+CUPL source suitable for WinCUPL can be found in the `cupl/` subdirectory

+WinCUPL can be [downloaded](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) free from Atmel, but is available only for Windows, and the GUI does not work on anything newer than Windows XP.

+[cupl/build.bat](cupl/build.bat) builds the source using WinCUPL's command-line compiler, which does still work on modern systems.

+### Building with GALasm

+GALasm source and a `Makefile` to build it can be found in the `GALasm/` directory.

+[GALasm](https://github.com/daveho/GALasm) is a free cross-platform tool for compiling GAL logic.
+It's just as old and crusty as WinCUPL, but it will at least run on OSes other than Windows.
+However, its license strictly forbids any commercial use.

+## Programming

+CUPL and GALasm both produce numerous output files, but the one that matters is the JEDEC fuse map with a `.jed` extension.

+The cheap and ubiquitous [XGecu](http://www.autoelectric.cn/en/TL866_main.html) (aka TL866) USB programmers are capable of programming this file onto the chip.